 - Families can have no more than 4 children already in the home.

-- Both members of the couple must be between the ages of 25 and 44 years upon travel to Korea.
+- Both members of the couple must be between the ages of 25 and 44 years upon travel.
 SWS requires the visa for the child to be issued prior to either person in the couple turning 45 years old.

 - SWS requires a husband to be no more than 8 years older than his wife.
 A wife must be no more than 2 years older than her husband.